nameless-and-blameless/TAG/reports/Advisory-for-Public.md

 # Public Advisory

-## Chattanooga Food Pantry Warning
+Seven churches, six in central Kentucky and one in Chattanooga, Tennessee, have been attacked and massacred in surprise assaults, leaving everyone dead.
+The orchestrators have set up masquerades in these churches to portray a sense of normalcy.
+These church properties are now being used to kill anyone who comes near or enters them.

-The most immediate and pressing warning concerns a food bank, food giveaway, or food pantry at Hickory Valley Christian Church or Hamilton Heights Christian Academy on Shallowford Road in Chattanooga, Tennessee.
-Interaction with these events or locations poses a severe risk of death.
+Any interaction with these masquerades or locations poses a severe risk of death.
 People who enter will not be permitted to leave and will be killed.
 Calling 911 will not result in aid.

-## Attacked Churches

-Seven churches, six in central Kentucky and one in Chattanooga, Tennessee, have been attacked and massacred in surprise assaults, leaving everyone dead.
-The orchestrators have set up masquerades in these churches to portray a sense of normalcy.
-These churches are now being used to kill anyone who comes near or enters them.

 Below is the list of the targeted churches, displaying their true names.
-Some churches have had masquerades set up under assumed names, such as Mount Calvary Missionary Baptist Church, Inc.:
+Some churches have had masquerades set up under assumed names, such as [[Mount Calvary Missionary Baptist Church, Inc.|_MCMBCI]]:

 1. **Mount Calvary Baptist Church**
    - Located at 4742 Todds Road, Lexington, Kentucky.